dev-academy-programme/concepts/oo/intro.md

-Object Oriented programming (OO) is a pattern of organising code that involves thinking things you're dealing with being **instances** of particular objects, and that objects of given types have functions they can be asked to run.
+Object Oriented programming (OO) is a pattern of organising code that involves thinking about the things you're dealing as being **instances** of particular objects.

-With OO, we pull together **state** and **behaviour** - we often want to store the particular details of a specific User with that user (e.g. age, email, health), and we want all Users to have particular behaviours (e.g. be able to asked about their state, or asked about their relation to other objects)
+We often want to store particular details (**state**) and perform particulr actions (**behvaiour**) which are just relevant to a particular type of this, OO allows us to pull all this together in one place.

-For example, all instances of `User` object might respond to `.name()` and `.email()`.state All instances of `Cat` object have a `.name()` function, but don't have an `.email()` function.
+For example, all instances of a `User` object might have a particular state (e.g. name, email, isAwake) and have particular methods you could call on that user, e.g. if `piet` is an instance of `User`, you could call `piet.getEmail()` or `piet.wakeUp()`, or `piet.introduceYourself(dave)`.

 Objects are a way of collecting concerns and functions into bundles which can help keep you code tidier.
 If you're ever wondering which object should own a function, you can ask yourself the question :